Are you a ‘Generalist’ or a ‘Specialist’?

 With the Alesis Nitro, you get an impressive looking electronic drum kit that will definitely leave a memorable first impression.

-Its design replicates an acoustic drum kit set up closely, so you can expect to pick up drumming habits that allow you to transition between traditional acoustic drum kits and electronic drum kits.
+Its design replicates an acoustic drum kit set up closely.
+You can expect to pick up useful drumming habits that’ll allow you to transition between acoustic drum kits and electronic drum kits.

 Components included with the Alesis Nitro